Synthxyl704/ARGV_image_downloader/README.md

 #### Can it support image rescales?

-Yes, I will try to find out a way to rescale images from terminal itself soon.
+Yes, ARGVTD will store the original resolution and the modified resolution of the image to the file pointer directory you have set it in.

 #### Why should I use your project instead of just downloading from the site itself?